syedz/node-assignments/README.md

 The idea was to follow the principle of "lean controllers" and "rich models".
 In the future, data attributes regarding each student would be saved as class variables in the `StudentModel`.

+Regarding the cursor functionality, ideally I would have a `pageNum` and `pageCount` variable sent as part of the request.
+However, the sample endpoint only had `cursor`, so I decided to implement pagination with just that.

 ## Getting Started

 Navigate to the project and install dependencies: